WeilonYing/weilonying.github.io/_posts/2019-06-05-a-day-in-the-life-of-me-june-2019.md

 But then I had another roadblock.
 What should I write about?

 I mentioned to my girlfriend today that I could probably write about a typical day in my life.
-She said writing about a day in a life of a software engineer is pretty popular nowadays, so I figured why not?.
+She said writing about a day in a life of a software engineer is pretty popular nowadays, so I figured why not?

 So here it is.